-Collagen and elastin form the foundation of youthful elastic skin.
+Collagen and elastin form the foundation of youthful, elastic skin.
 They support and connect the skin, allowing it to remain supple, smooth, and firm.
 However, aging and sun exposure cause damage to the skin, which eventually leads to sagging.
-Collagen and elastin production slow down with age, and the harmful UV (ultraviolet) rays of the sun damage skin cells and break down the skin’s elasticity.
+Collagen and elastin production slow down with age.
+Harmful UV (ultraviolet) rays of the sun damage skin cells and break down the skin’s elasticity.
 As collagen breaks down in the skin and is not replenished by the body as readily, skin begins to sag.
 This is one of the leading factors in sagging skin.

 Loss of Volume

 Aside from the slowdown in collagen production, loss of volume in the skin and facial tissues plays a big role in causing the skin to sag.
 As volume loss occurs alongside reductions in collagen and elastin, the skin is tasked with a challenge it can’t really live up to.
 Skin naturally contracts during our lifetime as we grow and gain or lose weight.
 Unfortunately, the loss of collagen paired with volume loss often makes it difficult or impossible for skin to retract properly, causing it to sag and hang instead.
 Thinning skin, loss of facial fat and overall volume leads to deep folds and sagging skin that will not tighten on its own.

 Gravity and Muscle Weakness